ardeois/graphql-codegen-typescript-mock-data/README.md

 By default, the choices are equally likely.
 You can specify a `weight` option to change how likely a given generator is to be chosen; if not specified, a weight of 1 is assumed.
 Both the shortcut string-only and full `GeneratorOptions` object are supported if multiple generators are supplied.
+When providing multiple options, you must either specify `defineWeightedChoice: true` in your config or provide your own implementation of the `weightedhChoice` function.

 Examples using **casual**